HenrikSantos/lexart-challenge-frontend/README.md

 ## Getting More Details

-For a deeper dive into the project, you can explore the [GitHub repository](https://github.com/HenrikSantos/lexart-challenge-frontend).
-Additionally, you can experience the live version hosted on [Vercel](https://lexart-challenge-frontend-git-main-henriksantos.vercel.app/).
+You can experience the live version hosted on [Vercel](https://lexart-challenge-frontend-git-main-henriksantos.vercel.app/).

 ## Contact